AdaCore/training_material/courses/spark_essentials/060_proof/02-proof.rst

    R : Rec := ...;
    X : Integer;

-Which of the following *cannot* cause a run-time error:
+Which of the following *cannot* cause a run-time error

    A. ``X := T (T'First)``
    B. ``X := X / (-1);``